divesh979/murari/README.md

-# :sparkles: Git training project
+# :sparkles: Git / GitLab training project

-This is a sample project students can use during the Git training.
+This is a sample project students can use during the Git / GitLab training.